 Tombstone Nature Trail

-I’ll start with the short loop trail, the Tombstone Nature Trail.
-At 1.1 miles (1.8 km), it won’t take long to complete.
-That is unless you slow down to take in the mountains, lake, and historical markers.
+I’ll start with a short loop trail, the Tombstone Nature Trail.
+At 1.1 miles (1.8 km), it won’t take long to complete, unless you slow down to take in the mountains, lake, and historical markers.
 The trail starts at the end of the Visitor Center parking lot and climbs uphill into tall evergreen trees and aspen groves.
 Around the top, the trail’s high vantage point enhances views of the lake and the surrounding mountains.

 For more Wheeler family history, visit the Hahns Peak Museum across County Road 129 from the park.